soonkuk/fba_consensus/README.md

 # FBA(federated byzantine agreement) consensus prototype

 This is the federated byzantine agreement consensus prototype application by reference to SCP(stellar consensus protocol).
-In this application, Quorum have only five nodes point each other.
+In this application, Quorum have only five nodes which point each other.
 Federated voting nomination, ballot prepare, ballo commit FBA runs the federated voting process(nomination, ballot) on every slot.